 Liquidity risk is the risk that IFFIm may be unable to meet its obligations, when they fall due, because of a sudden, and potentially protracted, increase in cash outflows.
 Under its liquidity policy, IFFIm seeks to maintain an adequate level of liquidity to meet its operational requirements, provide predictability of programme funding and support its credit rating.
 Taking these factors into account, IFFIm maintains a minimum liquidity equivalent to its cumulative contracted debt service payments for the next 12 months.
 This minimum liquidity level is recalculated and reset on a quarterly basis.
-As at 31 December 2023, the calculated minimum liquidity was US\$ 118 million and the value of IFFIm's Liquid Assets was US\$ 529 million.
-As at 31 December 2022, the calculated minimum liquidity was US\$ 576 million and the value of IFFIm's Liquid Assets was US\$ 1 billion.
+As at 31 December 2024, the calculated minimum liquidity was US\$ 925 million (2023: US\$ 118 million) and the value of IFFIm's Liquid Assets was US\$ 1.5 billion (2023: US\$ 529 million).